Strips of medium rare steak. A sticky, lemony balsamic glaze. Crispy rosemary cube fries. What more could you want? Perfect for the chirpse.

-Cut your potatoes into cubes.
-Add to baking tray.
-Add a handful of Rosemary leaves, and 6 whole cloves of garlic.
-Season with salt and pepper, drizzle over some olive oil, and add to the oven for 50 minutes.
+Cut your potatoes into cubes and add to a baking tray.
+Add a handful of rosemary leaves and 6 whole cloves of garlic.
+Season with salt and pepper, drizzle over some olive oil and add to the oven for 50 minutes.
 Mix them about every 15 minutes to ensure crispiness on all sides.

-Time to deal with the steak.
-Get your steak, add to a bowl with salt, pepper and olive oil.
-Cover, and leave to marinate, at room temperature for 20 minutes or so.
+Add your steak to a bowl with salt, pepper and olive oil.
+Cover and leave to marinate at room temperature for 20 minutes or so.

 Heat a griddle pan.
 Once hot, whack on your steak.
-Cook for 4 minutes each side for medium rare.
-Remove from heat, set onto a plate and cover.
+Cook for 4 minutes on each side for medium rare.
+Remove from the heat, set it on a plate and cover.
 LET THE STEAK REST for 10 minutes.
 This will make it extra tender.

-This gives you’re the perfect time for the balsamic glaze.
-Into a pan, pour 8 tablespoons of balsamic vinegar.
-Add the zest of a lemon, and a tablespoon and a half of sugar.
-Mix it all together, and remove from heat when it is sticky.
+Now is the perfect time to get on with your balsamic glaze.
+Pour 8 tablespoons of balsamic vinegar into a pan.
+Add the zest of a lemon and 1 1⁄2 tablespoons of sugar.
+Mix it all together and remove from heat when it is sticky.

 Time to serve up.
 Lay some rocket on a nice plate.
-Cut your steak into strips, and lay them on top of the rocket.
-Grate parmesan shavings over the top, and drizzle over your glaze.
+Cut your steak into strips and lay them on top of the rocket.
+Grate Parmesan over the top and drizzle over your glaze.
 Serve the steak with the crunchy cube fries.
 Enjoy!